fonseca04Lenin/personal_website/README.md

 The best part about personal websites is that they're... well, personal!
 Don't feel like you need to follow any specific template or design rules.
 This is your digital space - make it feel like home.

-Good luck building something awesome! 🚀
+Good luck building something awesome!

----

-*Built with ❤️ and a lot of coffee*